New Features Added to the Wolfram Demonstrations Project

-October 5, 2007 — Joe Bolte, Director of Consulting, Wolfram Solutions
+October 5, 2007 — Joe Bolte, Chief Technologist, Wolfram Solutions

 Here are some of the features you may have noticed from a major update a few days ago: